JusticeProject/Members-On-The-Record/docs/README.md

 * Most of the other scripts can be run stand-alone which is useful when debugging.

 ## Instructions for installing/running
 * Create a [Twitter Developer account](https://developer.twitter.com/en/apply-for-access).
-You will receive some access tokens which can be placed in the file config/config.txt.
+You will receive a Bearer Token which can be placed in the file config/Credentials.txt.
 * Install [Python](https://www.python.org/downloads/)
-* If uploading results to GitHub or Google Drive then config/Credentials.txt and src/UploadResults.py should be updated.
-* Install [Git](https://git-scm.com/downloads) command line utility.
 * Run the following commands at a command prompt to finish the installation:
 ```bash
 pip install tweepy